These Are the Counties In the Columbus, GA-AL Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The Columbus, GA-AL, metro area consists of Muscogee County, Russell County, Harris County, and four other counties.
-In the past week, there were an average of 19.6 new coronavirus cases every day per 100,000 Columbus residents, greater than the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there were an average of 7.9 daily new cases per 100,000 Columbus residents.
+In the past week, there were an average of 13.5 new coronavirus cases every day per 100,000 Columbus residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there were an average of 17.0 daily new cases per 100,000 Columbus residents.

 The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
 These changes have led to widespread job loss and record unemployment.
 These changes have led to widespread job loss and record unemployment.
 In Russell County, unemployment peaked at 10.7% in April 2020.
 As of June 2021, the county's unemployment rate was 3.4%.